rtitmuss/torn/README.md

 ![Creative Commons License](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)

-The Torn Keyboard is licensed under [https://creativecommons.org/licenses/by-nc/4.0](https://creativecommons.org/licenses/by-nc/4.0).
+The Torn Keyboard is licensed under [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0).

 This PCB design may be freely reproduced, modified, and manufactured for personal use only.
 If you would like to use this design commercially please contact me at richard.titmuss@gmail.com to request permission.

 ### Gallery

+The latest PCB design is shown in these [renders](./doc/pcb.md).

 ![torn](./doc/img/img3.jpg)